Drop versus Withdraw

 What Students Need to Know

 All students: Consult with an advisor before making any changes to your course schedule.
 Bills for added classes must be paid based on when the class was added and the applicable payment date in place at that time.
 If you register, do not attend class, and do not officially drop the class, you will be given a grade of “NA” (Never Attended).
 If you officially withdraw you will receive a grade of “W”.
 The “W” grade will appear on the transcript along with credit hours attempted, but will not be calculated into the GPA.
 However, there can be consequences to your academic standing if you withdraw from too many classes.
 If you do not officially withdraw (unofficial withdrawal) by the deadline, you must accept the final grade earned you for the course.
-Please consult the catalogue for more information.
+Please consult the catalog for more information.

 Financial aid students: Meet with a financial aid counselor before dropping or withdrawing from classes.
 A drop in credits often results in a balance owed to the college.
 Withdrawal forms must be signed by a financial aid counselor.